CuanOConnor/project/Overview.md

 Below is a simple Diagram of the anatomy of an NFA.
 - Each one is a potential regular expression and its corresponding diagram.
 - It shows the transitions through the NFA and how it is resolved.
+- This is a good visual guide for how our program will process the NFA.

 ![Example NFA Diagram](https://github.com/G00300230/project/blob/master/NFADiagram.png)